DevelopingWriter96/npmDocumentary/index.md

 Dependencies are modules that are needed to run the program.
 The dependency section defines the dependencies installed.
 Dev Dependencies are dependencies only for development rather than runtime.
 And its important to define them because dev dependencies

 7. How do you install dependencies?
 Where do dependencies get installed?
-By using the NPM install command, and they wind up in the dependency section of the package.json
+By using the NPM install command, and they wind up in the library, most typically in the directory

 8. When running scripts with NPM, where does NPM look (path) for the dependencies of those scripts?
-In the package.json file
+Typically, it looks in the package.json file, underneath the scripts section

 9. Name 3 NPM commands, and why they are important. npm install = Installs dependencies